EEG-project-capstone/brain_waves/README.md

 ### 1. `generate_and_play_sentences`

-This function generates random sentences using the `noun`, `verb`, and `adj_list.txt` files.
-It then converts these sentences into audio files and plays them.
-Each sentence is timestamped with the Python clock and saved into a nested dictionary.
+This function generates random sentences using the files from Rodika's sentence administration system.
+It then converts a sentence, word, and beep into audio files and plays them in a random order.
+Each sentence/word/beep is timestamped with the Python clock and saved into a nested dictionary.

 **Parameters:**
 - `num_sentences` (int): Number of sentences to generate and play.
 - `patient_id` (str): Identifier for the EEG patient.
-- `noun_list_path`, `adj_list_path`, `verb_list_path` (str): Paths to the text files containing lists of nouns, adjectives, and verbs.
+- `rodika_sentences.txt` (str): Path to the text file containing lists of sentences.

 **Returns:**
 - `patient_id` (str): Identifier for the EEG patient.